andrewgodwin/uk-usa-dictionary/culture.md

 A&E | ER  |
 Doctor's surgery | Doctor's office |
 Flu jab | Flu shot | Given to a lot more people in the US.
+Paracetamol | Acetaminophen | Yes, these are exactly the same thing.
 Plaster | Band-aid |

 Notes: